-- Heat until very warm.
-Do not let the milk come to a boil.
+- Heat over medium heat until very warm.
+Do not let the steamed milk come to a boil.

 - Use a handheld frother or a blender to pulse the mixture until it is foamy.
-Pour into a cup.

-- Top with Cool Whip or Homemade Whipped Cream.
+- Add swirls of Cool Whip or Easy Homemade Whipped Cream.

-- Drizzle with caramel and sprinkle with sea salt and sugar.
+- Drizzle with caramel syrup and sprinkle with the sea salt and sugar mixture.

 How do you froth milk for a latte?

-To froth the warm milk mixture, you can use a hand held aerolatte, a blender, or a milk frother.
-The blender mades frothing so easy.
+To froth the milk mixture, you can use a hand held aerolatte, a blender, or a milk frother.
+The blender mades frothing steamed milk so easy.
 Even fat free milk can get a good froth going on that way.

-You can also pour the mixture into a mason jar, tighten the lid, and shake until frothy.
+You can also pour the cold mixture into a mason jar, tighten the lid, and shake until frothy.
 Take the lid off and heat in the microwave until warm.

 What kind of milk do you use in a homemade latte?

-You can use any kind of milk in this latte, so feel free to use whole, 2%, almond, or fat free.
+You can use any kind of milk in this caramel mocha, so feel free to use whole, 2%, or fat free.
 Whatever milk you prefer or have on hand will work.
 Certain milks will froth less, but the taste will still be the same.